lshtm-genomics/pathogen-genomics/docs/tb-genomics.md

     <figcaption>Figure 6 IGV overview panels and features</figcaption>
 </figure>

 We need to load in the reference genome and annotation into IGV.
-The software provides a set of reference genomes that can be chosen from the drop-down list in the top bar.
-Nonetheless, we will be loading a different genome not available in the provided list.

-**To create a new reference genome entry click Genomes > Create .genome file...**

-Fill in all required fields including ‘Unique identifier’, ‘Descriptive name’, ‘FASTA file’ and ‘Gene file’ (see Figure below).
-In the ‘FASTA file’ field click on ‘Browse’ and load `MTB.fa` (reference genome file).
-Similarly, in the ‘Gene file’ field load `MTB.gff` (the gene annotation file).
-Click OK and save `H37Rv.genome` in the working directory.
-Having done so, a new reference file named ‘Mtb reference genome’ will have been added in the reference genome selector (top left corner of the screen).
+As you have done in previous practicals load the reference genome (MTB.fa) and annotation files (MTB.gff).

+You should now see the genome sequence in the top panel and the annotation in the bottom panel.
+Remember, the annotation file contains information about the location of genes, their function and other features of interest.

 <figure markdown>
 ![tb-profiler](img/img_7.jpg)
-    <figcaption>Figure 7 IGV setup</figcaption>
+    <figcaption>Figure 7 IGV view of the reference genome and annotation</figcaption>
 </figure>

 We will be exploring the genomic data for samples A70067_1 (CAS2, lineage3, September 2003) and A70067_2 (T2, lineage 4, April 2004) which, as discussed in the previous exercise, were isolated from the same patient but are different strains being introduced at different times.
 We should now load in the BAM files (alignment files) from these two different strains in the previous loaded IGV environment